fzmirsalim/fzmirsalim/README.md

 - 👋 Hi, I’m @fzmirsalim
 - 👀 I’m interested in programming and hacking
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ...
 - 📫 you can watch my video learning on aparat.com/Gomnam_hh